transentis/bptk_py/README.md

 ## Changelog

+## 1.1.3
+We figured that the update mechanisms via ``pip`` might be confusing sometimes, especially for non-programmers.
+This is why we decided to implement an update mechanism.

 ## 1.1.2
 * Bugfix to (XMILE) SD Compiler: Added support for array expressions within function calls.
 We had trouble with equations that contain another expression within a function call.
 E.g. ``DELAY(arrayedElement[1,2]*5, 1, 1)`` was not supported.
 * Improvement to (XMILE) SD Compiler: Removed replacement of currency symbols (``€``, ``$`` etc.) and percentage signs with abbreviations.
 We had implemented this in earlier releases but figured it leads to confusion with modellers.